Compute Only Once: UG-Separation for Efficient Large Recommendation Models: Method

 where $i \in [0, H-1],\quad j\in[0, T*D']$.
 As shown in Fig.\ref{fig:mixup}, we can remove the G-side information from U-tokens as follows:

 Thus, after the mask transformation, we obtain a new set of tokens, where the first $c_u$ tokens are designated as U-tokens and contain no G-side information.
 The remaining tokens correspond to G-tokens.
-The other component of the RankMixer is the Pertoken Adaptive FFN (PertokenAFFN) layer, which we decompose into two parts: a Reusable PertokenAFFN and a Non-Reusable PertokenAFFN.
-As shown in Fig.\ref{fig:mixup}, as U-side tokens are irrelevant to different candidate items in online serving, and thus these tokens are processed through the reusable PertokenAFFN, while G-side tokens are passed through the non-reusable counterpart.
+The other component of the TokenMixer is the PertokenFFN layer, which we decompose into two parts: a Reusable PertokenFFN and a Non-Reusable PertokenFFN.
+As shown in Fig.\ref{fig:mixup}, as U-side tokens are irrelevant to different candidate items in online serving, and thus these tokens are processed through the reusable PertokenFFN, while G-side tokens are passed through the non-reusable counterpart.
 This design ensures that the computation associated with U-side tokens only needs to be performed once for each user in serving, enabling the reduction from $\mathcal{O}(C)$ to $\mathcal{O}(1)$ for the U-token part, where $C$ is the number of candidate items in ranking stage of industrial recommenders.